pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

 [ ![Empty objects][unity_create_empty] ][unity_create_empty]

-**Make sure they all are at the (0, 0, 0) position so you can track them easily!
-The position is not important as they're not using it.**
+**Make sure they all are at the ``(0, 0, 0)`` position so you can track them easily!
+The position is not important as these empty objects are not using it.**

-But changing the position will affect the children relative position.
-We will not speak about this topic in this tutorial, so let the position of the empty objects to (0, 0, 0) for the moment.
+_Note_: Changing the position will affect the children relative position.
+We will not speak about this topic in this tutorial, so let the position of the empty objects to ``(0, 0, 0)`` for the moment.

 See those empty objects as purely logical ones.

-### Our first game scene
+### Filling the scene

-In our scene, we have :
+By default, a new scene is created with a default ``Main Camera``.
+Keep it.

+For the moment, you will need to create these empty objects :

-- Scripts: we will add our global (not related to an object, such as a "Game" script) scripts here
+- ``Scripts``: We will add our global scripts here.
+We use this object to attach the scripts that are not related to an object.
+For example, we will have a "Game" manager script attached to it.
-- Render: camera (I moved the default one there), lights
+- ``Render``: Move the camera here.
+We also put the lights objects inside this one.
-- Level: instantiated game objects
+- ``Level``

+In the ``Level`` object, add three empty children :

-	- 0 - Background
+- ``0 - Background``
-	- 1 - Middleground
+- ``1 - Middleground``
-	- 2 - Foreground
+- ``2 - Foreground``

-Save the scene in the _Scenes_ folder.
+Save the scene in the "Scenes" folder.
 Call it how you want (what about "Stage1"?).

+You should have:

+[ ![Your first scene][unity_first_scene] ][unity_first_scene]

-# Ready for the next step
+# Next step

 We are still far from a game, right?

-Next step we will start fun things: adding a background and some elements!
+We have just created the basic structure of our game.
+In the next step we will start to add fun things: a background and some elements!

-TMP

 [unity_logo_url]: ./-img/unity.png